Predicting fluctuations in global shipment volumes for demand forecasting with machine learning.

 This was the case for an industrial chemicals manufacturer based in Indonesia who needed to solve an operational issue they were facing: An increase in their factory equipment downtimes that they had no warning of prior to failure.

 The figures from the factory revealed that downtime was steadily increasing week-on-week.
 Previously machine downtime had followed a consistent pattern and was largely manageable.
-Recently it was found that 2 of the 4 production lines experienced an increase of downtime by 6%, leading to loss in productivity and revenue.
+Recently it was found that 2 of the 4 production lines experienced an increase of downtime by 6%, leading to a loss in productivity and revenue.

 Manual inspection by the factory revealed this was due to raw materials coalescing within the mixing unit and jamming the delivery pipeline.
 However, it was not possible for technicians to rectify this “before the fact” because the relevant production parameters had been tuned previously, and were all within the “approved” working range.